mgottsacker34/safe-bot/docs/design-outline.md

 ## Specific implementation and UI details:

-  - persistent menu with set of options (immediate alert - share location, start sharing details, general info)
+  - persistent menu with set of options
+  - quick and detail-oriented bot at beginning of conversation
   - typing indicator when processing/generating alert
   - conversation handover to real person
     - message to let the person know that transition is happening

-### FB integration components
+### Integration components (FB)
   - Page-scoped ID (PSID) unique to FB page.
 On each send, include recipient PSID in `recipient.id` property of request.
   - APIs:
     - Send API: for simple text, structured template messages, assets (images, videos, audio, files); quick replies, sender actions.